bchauu/CLI-RPN-Calculator/README.md

 3) Implementation for Future Updates

     Would implement mocha for testing as it stays lightweight from custom configuration as opposed to Jest coming with a full suite of tools that might not necessarily be needed.

+    Implement dockers to containerize the application so it can run all on all machines.

 4) How to run rpnCalculator